9 activities to help your child explore strengths and passions

-Focusing on strengths is just as important as recognizing weaknesses.
+Focusing on strengths is just as important as recognizing challenge areas.
 Encouraging your child to explore strengths and passions (and take healthy risks) can be a real self-esteem booster.
 Here are some activities to try.

 Is your child curious and full of energy?
-Biking, hiking, and climbing allow your child to be athletic without the pressure of being part of a team.
-If your child prefers being alone, likes to learn by exploring the world, and is frequently on the move, the great outdoors might be ideal.
+Walking, biking, hiking, and climbing allow your child to be athletic without the pressure of being part of a team.
+If your child prefers being alone, likes to learn by exploring the world, and is frequently on the move, playing outside might be ideal.

 Music